Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO Image Wireless subsection

 The *Wireless* subsection is only active if you attach a USB WIFI dongle.
-Supported devices can be found in our shop (TODO Link).
+Supported dongles can be found in our shop (TODO Link).
 You can see the currently used interface and its status, can select the interface which should be used.
-You can select an Access Point to connect, configure encryption and set static or dynamic IP.
+You can select an Access Point to connect, configure encryption and set a static or dynamic IP.

 TODO Image Wired subsection